PHOTOGRAPHY

 DETAILS

 Detail photography is a great way to highlight UF’s many unique aspects.
-We can feature our processes, tools, equipment and achievements.
+We can feature our processes, tools, equipment, and achievements.
 We can also use these shots to showcase the everyday beauty of our campus.

 SPIRIT

-PHOTOGRAPHY COMPOSITION TECHNIQUES
+COMPOSITION TECHNIQUES

 3X3 GRID

 The objects and content of our photography are grounded on a 3×3 grid.
-This allows us to compose our shots based on the rule of thirds, which creates images that are aesthetically compelling and asymmetrically balanced, and that reflect the forward movement that our creative platform expresses.
+This allows us to compose our shots based on the rule of thirds, which creates images that are aesthetically compelling and asymmetrically balanced and that reflect the forward movement that our creative platform expresses.

 SPACE FOR MOMENTUM

 For example, if you’re taking a shot of an athlete running, more space should appear in the frame in front of the athlete than behind.
-The idea is to include visual space
+The idea is to include visual space for the photo’s subject to move into.

 FRAMING LAYERS

-Building layers of moments and framing one interaction with another — these are essential components of how we visualize momentum at UF.
-One way to convey this type of depth is by composing shots that include a smaller frame within the larger photo.
-Look for elements such as windows, arches and other objects that can frame a scene behind them.
-The frame does not necessarily have to surround the entire scene, but the effect should give the image
+Building layers of moments and framing one interaction with another are essential components of how we visualize momentum at UF.
+One way to convey this depth is by composing shots with a smaller frame within the larger photo.
+Look for elements such as windows, arches, and other objects that can frame a scene behind them.
+The frame does not necessarily have to surround the entire scene, but the effect should give the image a sense of depth.

 LEADING LINES